Changissnz/nu_merchant_principal/README.md

 sophisticated, such destruction leaving little traces for comprehending the existence of previous.
-Circular reasoning by third-party agents, especially adversaries, is reasoning by the same incorrect methodologies in iterative fashion to no avail, is a frequent occurrence.
+Circular reasoning by third-party agents, especially adversaries, reasoning by the same incorrect methodologies in iterative fashion to no avail, is a frequent occurrence.
 And this circular reasoning is due to the limited scope